 Introduction / History

-The Vokkaliga or Vakkaliga are a large group of Hindu people who live in the south Indian state of Karnataka.
+The Vokkaliga or Kunchatiga are a large group of Hindu people who live in the south Indian state of Karnataka.
 Smaller groups live in other south Indian states.
 Their traditional occupations have been agriculture and animal husbandry.
 Many own the land they that farm while others work on land owned by others.
 The main language of the Vakkaliga is Kannada.
-Many resources exist in this south Indian language including a whole Bible and the Jesus Film.
+Many resources exist in this south Indian language including a whole Bible and the JESUS Film.
 A tiny fraction claim to be followers of Jesus Christ.

 What Are Their Lives Like?